bttcprotocol/bttc-docs/docs/bridge/relayer.md

 ![](../../static/img/relayer-en.png)

-As shown in the figure above, when users submit an asset cross-chain transfer request from BTTC to Ethereum on [bit.io](https://bt.io), they can select Fast mode or Classic mode.
-If they select Classic mode,meaning not using Relayer service, [bit.io](https://bt.io) will directly call the cross-chain `Bridge Contract` to execute cross-chain operations, after assets reach the cross-chain `Bridge Contract` on Ethereum chain, users need to manually call the cross-chain `Bridge Contract` to withdraw the asset to the `Receiver Address`.
+As shown in the figure above, when users submit an asset cross-chain transfer request from BTTC to Ethereum on [bt.io](https://bt.io), they can select Fast mode or Classic mode.
+If they select Classic mode,meaning not using Relayer service, [bt.io](https://bt.io) will directly call the cross-chain `Bridge Contract` to execute cross-chain operations, after assets reach the cross-chain `Bridge Contract` on Ethereum chain, users need to manually call the cross-chain `Bridge Contract` to withdraw the asset to the `Receiver Address`.

 If the users select Fast mode, meaning using Relayer service, the users can select an appropriate Relayer provider according to the fee quotation, then the cross-chain asset will be first transferred to Relayer contract, the Relayer contract will divide the asset, transfer one part of the cross-chain asset to the Relayer provider as service fee, and then call the `Bridge Contract` to transfer the remaining part to `Bridge Contract` for cross-chain operation.

 Since the users have appointed the `Receiver Address` when submitting the cross-chain request on BTTC chain, the `Receiver Address` will be included in the cross-chain message to reach Ethereum together, anybody can call the `Bridge Contract` to extract the assets, but assets can only be transferred to the `Receiver Address` in the message.
 After the Relayer submit the cross-chain request, the service program deployed by Relayer provider will listen to the cross-chain event, when the assets reach Ethereum chain, the Relayer service program will automatically call the cross-chain contract on Ethereum by an external account to withdraw the assets to the `Receiver Address`, and meanwhile pay the gas fee by this external account.
 # Relayer Service Fee
-In order to attract more users to try this Relayer service, now the Relayer service only charges 90% of the original cross-chain transfer gas fee, the other 10% is borne by the Relayer service, the Relayer service deducts part of users' cross-chain assets as service fee, the actual deduction amount is calculated as follows:
+Now the Relayer service charges 120% of the original cross-chain transfer gas fee, the Relayer service deducts part of users' cross-chain assets as service fee, the actual deduction amount is calculated as follows:

 ```
- (cross-chain gas fee / cross-chain token unit price) * 90%
+ (cross-chain gas fee / cross-chain token unit price) * 120%
 ```

 Relayer service will charge the current cross-chain tokens, that is, what kind of cross-chain token is transferred and what kind of token is charged, when calculating the service fee, the gas fee and cross-chain service fee will be converted into the same price unit for calculation.

-In the future, [bit.io](https://bt.io) will open the Relayer provider application channel, anyone can apply to become a Relayer provider, the Relayer provider will set the service reasonable fees according to its own operating costs and the consumed gas fee between different block chains.
+In the future, [bt.io](https://bt.io) will open the Relayer provider application channel, anyone can apply to become a Relayer provider, the Relayer provider will set the service reasonable fees according to its own operating costs and the consumed gas fee between different block chains.
 Users will choose a Relayer provider based on factors such as the service fee, service stability and user evaluation etc.